 Finding the right reason to exercise is powerfully motivating.
-“The avid gym goers and runners out there, have a positive connection with the exercise they are doing – they love the way it makes them feel,” explains Jamie.
+“The avid gym goers and runners out there, have a positive connection with the exercise they are doing – they love the way it makes them feel,” explains Carol.
 Being active makes them feel good, which is the reason they exercise.
 Research evidence shows exercise makes people feel happy.
 (Exercising may also make you smarter, according to scientists.)

 Why do you want to exercise?
 Does it make you feel happy?
 Do you enjoy that powerful sense of pride and accomplishment when you’ve finished a workout?
 Find a positive connection with exercise that resonates with you.
 For example, if you enjoy being social, research shows hanging out with people who are active can help propel us to exercise.
 You are more inclined to go walking at lunch if your colleagues are doing it too.
 Spending time with fit people helped a group of overweight people lose more weight, according to a study.
 And, remember it doesn’t have to be a competition.
-“Some people have bad connections with exercise… it comes from feelings as a kid that being active was always a competition,” says Jamie.
+“Some people have bad connections with exercise… it comes from feelings as a kid that being active was always a competition,” says Carol.
 Stay connected with the positives you get from being active.

 Take a moment to shed some light on the reason you exercise.
 Focus on it so strongly that being physically active becomes so appealing, fun and rewarding that you can’t ignore it.
-“It’s hard to get someone to not do something they like,” Jamie points out.
+“It’s hard to get someone to not do something they like,” Carol points out.

 How to get motivated to exercise